TV6 INVESTIGATES: Davenport West teacher accused of videotaping women in Bettendorf home

 BETTENDORF, Iowa (KWQC) - A Davenport West High School teacher was arrested Friday morning after police say he video recorded women without their knowledge In his Bettendorf home in December and January.

-Bettendorf Police Chief Keith Kimball said 58-year-old Clinton Randolph Van Fossen was arrested at his home Friday morning.
+Bettendorf Police Chief Keith Kimball said 58-year-old Clinton Randolph Van Fossen was arrested at his home.

 He is charged with five counts of invasion of privacy and one count each of electronic and mechanical eavesdropping and obstructing justice.